-Preventing Suicide for Pasifika – top 5 tactics was designed by Le Va to be read as an electronic book or pdf.
-It lists Le Va’s top five tactics for helping to prevent Pasifika suicide, based on research, evidence and best practice.
-Download the book from the dowloads panel at the bottom of this page.
-The top 5 tactics are:
+Preventing Suicide for Pasifika – top 5 tactics lists Le Va’s top five tactics for helping to prevent Pasifika suicide, based on research, evidence and best practice.
+Download the wallet card from the downloads panel at the bottom of this page.

 Communication is the heartbeat to nurturing healthy family relationships.
 Find ways to have open, meaningful, supportive, non-judgmental conversations within your family.
 This will provide a safe space for children to reveal what stressors and pressures they have – such as peer pressure or bullying.